laravel/docs/billing.md

     $user->subscription('default')->endTrial();

-To check if an existing trial has expired, you may use the `hasExpiredTrial` methods:
+To determine if an existing trial has expired, you may use the `hasExpiredTrial` methods:

     if ($user->hasExpiredTrial('default')) {
         //